 Option 5 • Selected Professional Training/Examinations

 Many career fields offer non-collegiate-sponsored training courses, examinations, or certifications.
 Students may earn college credit at CAPS for completing non-collegiate-sponsored training that has been recommended for credit by the American Council on Education (ACE).
-Students may have their training evaluated for potential credit by submitting appropriate documentation to the coordinator for prior learning.
+Students may have their training evaluated for potential credit by submitting appropriate documentation to the Office of the Registrar.

 Option 6 • Documented Experiential Learning

 Some college-level learning obtained through work or life experience may be demonstrated by the documented experiential learning portfolio process.
 Based on an evaluation of a portfolio, Bethel University faculty will determine whether credit will be awarded.
-Students may contact the coordinator for prior learning for the most current information and policies related to the process.
+Students may contact the Office of the Registrar for the most current information and policies related to the process.
 An assessment fee is charged based on the number of credits requested, not based on the number of credits awarded.

 Elective Credit Options Guidelines